bwgraves/doc-scrape-challenge/md/reject_unknown_reverse_client_hostname.md

-# reject_unknown_reverse_client_hostname undefined; Reject the request when the client IP address has no address-&gt;name
+# reject_unknown_reverse_client_hostname undefined Reject the request when the client IP address has no address-&gt;name
 mapping.
 This is a weaker restriction than the reject_unknown_client_hostname feature, which requires not only that the address-&gt;name and name-&gt;address mappings exist, but